kcarnold/cs344/content/units/02data/homework/index.md

 Tips:

 - Chapter 2 has some helpful low-level code for constructing an `ImageDataLoader`.
+Alternatively, use `ImageDataLoaders.from_path_func(..., label_func=parent_label, bs=2)`.)
-Once you have that, you can use the same techniques you used in Lab 2.
+- You can use the same techniques you used in Lab 2 to evaluate the classifier.
+See chapter 2 for examples of how to make a confusion matrix and plot top losses (and Resources here for a bugfix for `plot_top_losses`.)
 - You probably need to set the batch size to be smaller than the default (which is 64 images).
 Do this by passing `bs=2` as a keyword parameter to your `ImageDataLoader`.
 - Like in Lab 2, just hard-code the accuracy values you get from multiple different `seed`s.
 - Visualize things: